RicardoPetronilho98/bulb-api/README.md

 ```

 ### Requeriments ###
-1. You need to enable <mark>LAN control</mark> inorder to allow 3rd party API's (like this one) to access and controll your device.
+1. You need to enable <mark>LAN control</mark> in order to allow 3rd party API's (like this one) to access and controll your device.
 See [this site](https://www.yeelight.com/faqs/lan_control) to set it up.

 2. As already said in example of usage, this API does not implement every available methods, however there is an <mark>easy and elegant</mark> way to simplify method invocation.
 Using <mark>bulb.runMethod()</mark> you just need to specify the method using String and its parameteres using Object Array, internally it encapsulates  command conversion to Yeelight's protocol and TCP socket writting.
 See [official yeelight doc](https://www.yeelight.com/download/Yeelight_Inter-Operation_Spec.pdf) to know all available methods.

-3. This API is directed to Bulb device however it works with all Yeelight devices, you can use bulb.runMethod() to invoce a specific method not implemented in this API.
-Note that at this moment Bulb.discover() method is Bulb specific.
+3. This API is directed to Bulb device however it works with all Yeelight devices, you can use bulb.runMethod() to invoke a specific method not implemented in this API.
+Note that in the current version Bulb.discover() method is Bulb specific.

 ### Notes ###
 This software is released into the public domain under [The Unlicense](https://github.com/RicardoPetronilho98/bulb-api/blob/master/LICENSE).